The Implications Of Adopting A Worldlang

 - Conversely, the worldlang would borrow more vocabulary and syntactic constructions from languages all over the world, thus becoming even more representative of human languages.

-- The worldlang would likely dominate discourse in the scientific communities.
+- The worldlang could dominate discourse in the scientific communities, if it supplants English.

-- Code switching would arise in communities that were traditionally monolingual.
+- Code switching might arise in communities that were traditionally monolingual.

 - Cultures that were traditionally multilingual might speak fewer languages if it became really successful, unless the culture valued the multiple languages so highly that it continued to learn and speak them afterwards anyway, in addition to the worldlang (if it were adopted in that community).

-- If the writing system that is most commonly used to write the International Auxiliary language was the Latin Alphabet (this would the most likely one), then there would be a higher international recognition of Latin Alphabet characters if the worldlang was used truly everywhere.
+- If the Latin alphabet is the most commonly used writing system to write the worldlang (it’s the most likely candidate), then there would be a higher international recognition of Latin Alphabet characters, if the worldlang was used everywhere.

 - People would on average, know fewer languages.